 Selections Description Selected Experiments [group box] Displays all related experiments in the current file.
 Only experiments with collected data are shown.
-For fields and Buttons on pa buttons not listed in this table, see Common Fields and age 2 - 3.

 MP-METHOD REPORT

 The MP-Method Report provides pore volume distributions for microporous materials by correlating quantity adsorbed with the thickness of the adsorbed layer as determined from a user-selected thickness curve.
 Pore size can be expressed in angstroms or nanometers.
 Go to Options > Units to specify the unit.